-The expected number of function value samples required per construction of VR-GE is $4+2dp$.
-When $p = \frac{C}{2d}$ for some absolute constant $C$, this becomes $4+C$ which is independent of the dimension $d$.
-This gives VR-GE the potential to decrease the sampling cost in large-dimensional zeroth-order distributed optimization by appropriately adjusting the probability $p$.
+The expected number of function value samples required per construction of VR-GE is $4+(2d-4)p$.
+For $d \geq 3$, by choosing $p = \frac{C}{2d-4}$ for some positive constant $C$, this becomes $4+C$ which is independent of the dimension $d$.
+This gives VR-GE the potential to decrease the sampling cost in high-dimensional zeroth-order distributed optimization by appropriately adjusting the probability $p$.
 In the following section, specifically in Lemma~\ref{g^*-nabla_f}, we will rigorously analyze the variance of VR-GE and demonstrate its variance reduction property.

 In designing our distributed zeroth-order optimization algorithm, we further leverage the gradient tracking mechanisms.
 Existing literature (including \cite{shi2015extra,qu2017harnessing,nedic2017achieving}, etc.) has demonstrated that gradient tracking mechanisms help mitigate the gap in the convergence rates between distributed optimization and centralized optimization when the objective function is smooth.
 Drawing inspiration from this advantage, we incorporate the variance-reduced gradient estimator with gradient tracking mechanism to design our algorithm.